 (iv) Evaluators examine the individual issues comprising each evaluation criteria and mark the issues on a five-point scale from 1 to 5.
 In this scheme, the scores indicate the following: 1 – poor; 2 – fair; 3 – good; 4 - very good; 5 – excellent.

-(v) Evaluators are required to provide comments to accompany each of their marks in a form suitable for providing feedback to the proposers and/or to serve as an input to consensus discussion.
+(v) Evaluators are required to provide comments to accompany each of their marks in a form suitable for providing feedback to the applicants and/or to serve as an input to consensus discussion (see 6.5 ”Discussion of evaluators”).

 (vi) The submission of the individual evaluation form (by post and/or electronically) signed by an independent expert closes his/her individual assessment.
 His/her evaluation form may not subsequently be changed.